 James E. Udelson MDChief, Division of Cardiology, Director, Nuclear Cardiology Laboratory, Tufts Medical Center; Professor, Medicine and Radiology, Tufts University School of Medicine, Boston, Massachusetts

 Dr. James Udelson is Chief of the Division of Cardiology as well as Director of Nuclear Cardiology at Tufts Medical Center.
 He is a Professor of Medicine and Radiology at Tufts University School of Medicine in Boston, and in 2012 received the Distinguished Faculty Award from the Medical School.
 Dr. Udelson’s research interests involve studying the effects of new therapeutic modalities in the setting of heart failure as well as chronic coronary artery disease, as well as studying the development of imaging modalities to assess those effects.

 He was an Associate Editor for the American Heart Association’s cardiovascular journal Circulation from 2004 - 2016.
 In 2008, he was appointed as the initial Editor-in-Chief for the AHA’s then new journal Circulation: Heart Failure.
-In the ensuing 4 years, Circulation Heart Failure attained the highest impact factor of all subspecialty heart failure journals, and which also places it in the top tier of all cardiovascular journals.
+In the ensuing 4 years, Circulation Heart Failure attained the highest impact factor of all subspecialty heart failure journals, and which also placed it in the top tier of all cardiovascular journals.
 He is currently an Associate Editor for JAMA Cardiology, and is on the editorial board and has served as a Guest-Editor for the Journal of the American College of Cardiology and the Journal of Nuclear Cardiology among others.

 Dr Udelson has served on the AHA/ACC/ASNC Radionuclide Imaging Guidelines writing Task Force, as well as numerous other national Guideline and Appropriate Use Criteria writing groups, including as a co-chair of the ACC/ACR Writing Committee for Appropriate Use Criteria to Assess Imaging Modalities to Evaluate Chest Pain in the Emergency Department.
 He is a chapter author for Braunwald’s Heart Disease textbook for the past 4 editions as well as for the 2017 edition.